emjun/rTisane/API_OVERVIEW.md

 Confounders are selected on the basis that end-users are interested in the average causal effect ("ACE") of an independent variable on the dependent/outcome variable.
 Confounders are suggested based on recommendations by Cinelli, Forney, and Pearl (TR 2020) to prioritize precision of ACE estimates in regression.
 Causal interpretation of regression models.

-TODO: Summary of confounder identification rules:
+TODO: Summary of confounder identification rules: [Monday Aug 1]
 - How do these compare to what we had before in Tisane?

+TODO: Summary of which relationships (Assumed, Hypothesized) are used to infer confounders, etc, in order to answer query [Monday Aug 1]

 Use cases:
-- Only main effect
+- [x]Only main effect
-[x] Tests
-[]Finish code for inferring confounders
-- Family + Link  --> more specific type system, disambiguation
+- [x] Family + Link  --> more specific type system, disambiguation
+  - Try with existing type system --> Disambiguation could replace/cast more generic type system into a more specific one?

+### Supported Family and Link functions
+GLM, GLMER in lme4 ([see lme4 reference](https://github.com/lme4/lme4/blob/master/src/glmFamily.h))
+Family:
+- Binomial Distribution
+- Gamma
+- Gaussian
+- Inverse Gaussian
+- Negative Binomial
+- Poission

+Link: "logit", "probit", "cauchit", "cloglog", "identity", "log", "sqrt", "1/mu^2", "inverse".

+- cauchit
+- Cloglog
+- Identity
+- Inverse
+- Log
+- Logit
+- Probit
+- Sqrt
+- 1/mu^2

+- TODO: Map out places for disambiguation (e.g., express generic relationship/need to narrow before infer confounders; use broader type system/need to make more specific before infer statistical model; )

+Notes about code generation:
+- Negative Binomial: glm.nb, glmer.nb

+- Write up some documentation [Tuesday Aug 2]

-- Main effect + random effect
+- Main effect + interaction effect [Tuesday]

-- Main effect + interaction effect
+- Main effect + random effect [Friday]
+  - Rule: repeated measures
+  - Rule: hierarchies
+  - Rule: Non-nested composition

-- Main + interaction + random
+- Main + interaction + random [Friday/Tuesday]

 Idea:
 - create ConceptualModel